 ABOUT THE ROUTES

-The Southern Windsor County Regional Planning Commission is pleased to provide this guide to encourage residents and visitors to explore our region by bicycle.
+The Mount Ascutney Regional Commission is pleased to provide this guide to encourage residents and visitors to explore our region by bicycle.
 The guide provides both maps and narrative descriptions of 19 ideal cycling routes.
 All of the maps identify the towns and villages they pass through, so routes may be selected by location using the individual map panes or the area overview map.

 Routes are identified by yellow or orange lines—solid lines denote paved routes while dashed lines denote unpaved routes.